With rising prices in almost every aspect of life, many people are struggling to cope as pressure on household finances continue.

 Switching your energy supplier used to be a good way of saving money on your household bills, but with energy prices soaring, you may be better off staying on the standard tariff with your existing supplier once your fixed rate tariff comes to an end.

 You may also be able to save money on your water bills by having a meter if you don’t already have one.
 It will depend on the size of your home and how much water you use.
-You can check whether you’d save money by going on the Consumer Council for Water’s website and trying its water calculator.

 5. Break any bad habits